Gentle Healing of Mind and Body – Nurturing the Soul

 Biodynamic knowledge has a crucial role to play in the evolution of evidence based biodynamic health services to effectively address our 21st century health and life challenges with comfort and grace.

 Good Practice and Research

-Working complementary to and along side the medical model, these methods are carefully adapted to individual needs, as well as being informed by established and developing protocols.
-Clinical data compiled from research studies, medical tests of our clients across a wide range of bio-markers, and anonymised case studies form a valuable ‘body’ of knowledge helpful to all interested in health and well-being.
-Further clinical trials are now being developed to monitor and evaluate the effectiveness of biodynamic treatments through physiological bio-markers, tools to measure psychological well-being, and bio-physical assessments.
+Working complementary to and along side the medical model, biodynamic therapies are carefully adapted to individual needs, as well as being informed by established and developing protocols.
+Our work is constantly evolving and ways are being found to monitor and further evaluate the effectiveness of biodynamic treatments through physiological bio-markers, tools to measure psychological well-being, and bio-physical assessments.